Plan Your Mexico Road Trip in 9 Simple Steps

 Sometimes you just decide it’s time for another road trip, pack the car, and head off from home.
 And while you probably feel comfortable doing that with no planning because you already know your local area, it is a very different story when you want to hit the road in another country.

-We recently completed an epic Mexico road trip where we covered a little over 5000km in 3 months, so we know how having the right plan can effect your trip.
+We recently completed an epic Mexico road trip where we covered a little over 5000km in 3 months, so we know how having the right plan can make or break your trip.

 Step 1: Work out what you want to get from your Mexico road trip